 Over to you!
 Do you think they may have existed, or are they just a warning to lone travellers?

-If you enjoyed this post, please consider sharing it with a friend!
-Or sign up below to get these folklore titbits in your inbox!
+If you enjoyed this post, sign up to get these folklore articles in your inbox!
+I’ll even send you my handy guide to protecting your home using folklore.

 Nutty about folklore and want more?